v-research/website/index.md

         We engineer state-of-the-art security solutions thanks to our (combined) decades of cybersecurity research and commercial expertise in multiple engineering domains that ranges from cyber-physical systems (OT systems) to purely IT systems (e.g. networks and security protocols).
 We cover the engineering process from the very early stages with requirements definition/review and system design and verification, up to system implementation and testing.
     </p>
     <p class="eng-text-m">
  	    As engineers we don't like to use a natural language to describe v-research.
-Hopefully, you'll enjoy our slight abuse of notation in <a href="" target="blank">this</a> UML deployment diagram.
+Hopefully, you'll enjoy our slight abuse of notation in <a href="images/infrastructure_deploymentDiagram_mobile.png" target="blank">this</a> UML deployment diagram.
     </p>
     <p class="eng-text-d">
  	    As engineers we don't like to use a natural language to describe v-research.
 Hopefully, you'll enjoy our slight abuse of notation in the following (interactive) UML deployment diagram.